bgressier/schema-inspector/README.md

 ### Context

 Every function you declare as a custom parameter, or with `exec` field will be called with a context.
-This context allow you to access properties, like `this.report()` function, but also `this.origin`, which is equal to the object sent to `si.validate()` or `si.sanitize()`.
+This context allows you to access properties, like `this.report()` function, but also `this.origin`, which is equal to the object sent to `si.validate()` or `si.sanitize()`.